17-Alignment chart-part 2 for the unbraced frames.

 Full description of the subject.

-We continue discussing the alignment chart part 2 with conditions of anti-symmetrical curvature for the unbraced frame.
+We continue discussing the alignment chart, part 2, with the conditions for anti-symmetrical curvature of the unbraced frame.

-The Nomograph was based on the double curvature assumptions.
+The Nomograph was based on the assumption of double curvature.
 At one end, we have a bending moment, but at the other end, another moment, equal in magnitude, will cause anti-symmetrical curvature.

 By God’s will, we will discuss the approximate method of the portal frame as the third point.